-9.9.3: Family 9.9: Snap Rolls ("Flick Rolls).
+8.9.3: Family 9.9: Snap Rolls ("Flick Rolls).

 Snap rolls may be positive (pitch to the canopy) or negative (pitch to the wheels).
-Other than this difference, all judging criteria are the same for either type of snap.
+All judging criteria are the same for either type of snap.
+Two essential components of snaps must be observed in order for judges to determine that a snap roll has occurred: